shubham9844/Tools/README.md

 # Tools
 ## ScreenCapture
- automatically capture screenshot every 15 second
+ automatically capture screenshot every 15 second and send to your Dropbox